Badgerati/Pode.Web/docs/Tutorials/Actions/Theme.md

 # Theme

-This page details the output actions available to the Theme of pages.
+This page details the actions available to the Theme of pages.

 ## Update

-To update the theme for a user you can use [`Update-PodeWebTheme`](../../../Functions/Outputs/Update-PodeWebTheme).
+To update the theme for a user you can use [`Update-PodeWebTheme`](../../../Functions/Actions/Update-PodeWebTheme).
 This will update the frontend cookie, and then reload the page to toggle the rendering theme:

 ```powershell
 Use-PodeWebTemplates -Title Test -Theme Dark